 But it’s not just Postal delivery that’s seeing more activity.
 Nearly 31 percent of respondents to the KPMG 2018 Retail Survey expected to return at least one of the items they’d recently purchased.
 In turn, the volume of Postal products sold could rise as a result.

 Empowering Mail Carriers to meet Consumers’ Demands

 There isn’t one ‘be-all and end-all’ solution to staying competitive in this quickly evolving market.
-Instead, Postal organizations are deploying a series of strategic initiatives that are aimed at creating a better customer journey in light of the high package and mail volumes.
+Instead, Postal Operators are deploying a series of strategic initiatives that are aimed at creating a better customer journey in light of the high package and mail volumes.

-"Not everyone can get to the post office, especially in rural areas.
+"Not everyone can get to the Post Office, especially in rural areas.
 But by equipping mail carriers with mobile tools, they can deliver transaction services wherever they interact with our customers – at home, at work," one Escher customer said about the tool.

-Making deliveries and returns easier for consumers and Postal Staff is critical to accommodating the high mail and parcel volumes without compromising the consumer experience.
+Making deliveries and returns easier for consumers and Postal staff is critical to accommodating the high mail and parcel volumes without compromising the consumer experience.
 Mail carriers can engage with people and companies in a variety of ways to provide better service, on their own terms.